Poverty Rate in Yemen

 Food and nutrition assistance is needed for the Yemeni citizens who are displaced by the ongoing conflict, are on the verge of starvation, or have no other means to feed themselves.

-This assistance can be provided through various ways like;
+This assistance can be provided in various ways like;

 - Providing money for food purchases.